 The Union has a strong track record of assisting ASEs and resolving problems successfully, usually quickly and informally.
 If you have a concern, problem, or question about any aspect of your work, please email firstname.lastname@example.org or fill out this form immediately before trying to resolve the issue by yourself – even before initiating an informal discussion with your supervisor or department – so that you get the best possible advice and are sure to preserve your rights under the Grievance Procedure.
-Keep in mind that Step 1 grievances “must be filed within twenty one (21) calendar days from the occurrence of the events giving rise to the grievance, or from the time at which the aggrieved individual should reasonably have become aware of the grievance.”
-Informal discussions do not extend the 21-day timeline.
+Keep in mind that Step 1 grievances (except grievances over discrimination and harassment issues) must be filed within 21 days from the occurrence of the events giving rise to the grievance, or from the time at which the aggrieved individual should reasonably have become aware of the grievance.
+Grievances over discrimination and harassment must be filed within 180 days.

 Collective Bargaining Agreement

 Examples of how ASEs have successfully enforced their rights under the contract